About My Work:

 My work has been described as depicting “the edge of banality,” a phrase that I have chosen to embrace.
 If banality is to be understood as commonplace, then these image indeed express what is common and typical among most people – the pursuit of happiness, a yearning for freedom and the desire to be social.

 I was born in and currently reside in Philadelphia and received a BFA in painting from the Tyler School of Art in 1990.
-I teach computer graphics and graphic design at Drexel University’s Westphal College of Media Arts and Design.
+I teach computer graphics, editorial design and brand identity design at Drexel University’s Westphal College of Media Arts and Design.
+I am currently a Fellow with the CFEVA‘s Visual Artist Fellowship program.